mathewlowry/myhub-gpt/about/chatgpt experiment - method.md

 	* C-1-AllNotes are also processed using 2 or more other Summarisers to compare against Summariser-0.
 		* These Summarisers are called S-n (n=1,2,3...)
 		* Each S-n can be set to a maximum word length X, as each Summariser needs to be tested at different word lengths
-	* Each experiment therefore involves a Summariser called "S-n-X" ("*Summariser S-n set to max. word length of X*") operating on the Collection C-n, resulting in "**C-1-S-n-X" being sent to ChatGPT
+		* Each experiment therefore involves a Summariser called "S-n-X" ("*Summariser S-n set to max. word length of X*") operating on the Collection C-n, resulting in "**C-1-S-n-X**" being sent to ChatGPT
 * Final step: the above three files (C-1-S-0, C-1-AllNotes and C-1-S-n-X) are sent to ChatGPT using a Prompt "P-n" (in the above diagram, Prompt 1, or "P-1").
-* This creates three responses to be compared:
+* This creates three **responses** to be compared and analysed:
 	* **C-1-S-0-response-P-1**
 	* **C-1-AllNotes-response-P-1**
 	* **C-1-S-n-x-response-P-1**